Dan6erbond/aPRAW/README.md

 - [ ] Useful helper functions.

 ## License

-PRAW's source is provided under GPLv3.
+aPRAW's source is provided under GPLv3.
 > Copyright ©, RaviAnand Mohabir

+## Note by the Developers

+aPRAW's development process and code is in no way affiliated with that of PRAW.
+The design allows for a simple adoption when moving from PRAW to aPRAW, but the developers have set out to create a wrapper from the ground-up, without the use of a pre-existing codebase.